The Queensland Government is transferring to reform a century-old legal “loophole” that lets accused rapists walk free.

 “I had was hoping that we might have seen the NSW Law Reform Commission’s report by now, that would deliver us some guidance,” she stated.

-“But in reality, what passed off is the NSW Government referred this off to the ‘Never Never.’
+“But in reality, the NSW Government referred this to the ‘Never Never.’
 The truth is it’s nearly been positioned within the too-tough basket.

 “We might not do that.
 The people of Queensland deserve better than that.